0

 How do I create a Hormona account?

-Once you’ve downloaded the Hormona app from the iOS or Google Play Stores, open the app and follow the introductory steps.
-You must, though, read and accept both our Terms and Conditions and our Privacy Policy before creating an account – your data security is important to us.
+Creating an account is super easy.
+Once you’ve downloaded the Hormona hormone tracker from the iOS or Google Play Stores, open the app and follow the introductory steps.
+Please note that you must read and accept our Terms and Conditions and our Privacy Policy before creating an account – your data security is important to us.

-Then simply add your email address and create a password.
+Once downloaded, simply add your email address and create a password.
 We’ll send you an email to verify your address, and once you’ve clicked, your account is activated!
 All you have to do then is decide whether to stay with Hormona Freemium, our free-to-use version, or to opt-in to Hormona+ for exclusive features and benefits.

 2,500 Verified 5-star reviews